apache/james-project/src/site/markdown/server/manage-webadmin.md

 Additional parameters include Bloom filter tuning parameters:

  - **associatedProbability**: Allow to define the targeted false positive rate.
 Note that subsequent runs do not have the same false-positives.
+Defaults to `0.01`.
  - **expectedBlobCount**: Expected count of blobs used to size the bloom filters.
+Defaults to `1.000.000`.

+These settings directly impacts the memory footprint of the bloom filter.
+[Simulators](https://hur.st/bloomfilter/) can help understand those parameters.

 The created task has the following additional information: